Matthewpco/Matthewpco/README.md

 Welcome and thank you for visiting my GitHub!

-I am a Front End Developer in Boulder, Colorado.
+I am a Full Stack Developer in Boulder, Colorado.

 I have spent years developing custom websites and apps from scratch, as well as editing and maintaining existing websites and dynamic applications.
 I build custom Web Sites, Wordpress themes, manage content, modify plugins, and create email marketing.